EHB-MCT/portfolio-starter-DiepvensBent/README.md

 ### GET /
 - This route retrieves a list of all items in the database.
 - It returns a JSON array containing all items if successful.
+- **Responses:**
+  - 200 OK: Successful retrieval of the items.
+  - 500 Internal Server Error: Error retrieving items from the database.

 ### GET /:id
 - This route retrieves an item by its ID from the database.
 - It returns a JSON object representing the item if successful.